3.6.1 Observed impacts

 - Also in marine and freshwater systems, changes in ice cover, salinity (salt concentrations) and oxygen levels.

-The IPCC attached high confidence to the above changes being due to climate change.
+In their report, the IPCC attached high confidence to the above changes being due to climate change.
 Other changes may also be the result of climate change but the IPCC was less certain of this.
 They include:

 - Some aspects of human health, such as heat-related deaths in Europe, changes in infectious disease-carrying organisms in some areas, and allergy-causing pollen in Northern Hemisphere high and mid-latitudes